2025 Shows

 by Elle Tyler (book, music, lyrics)

-Nadia is a typical suburban teenager–except for the facts that she has a form of narcolepsy that blurs the lines between the Real World and the Dream World, and that her best friend Dar lives in her mirror.
+Nadia is a typical suburban teenager–except she has a form of narcolepsy that blurs the lines between the Real World and the Dream World, and her best friend Dar lives in her mirror.
 Otherwise, she bickers with her mom, adores her grandmother, and tries to navigate the choppy waters of high school.
 But when her mom initiates family therapy, Nadia’s past–and the reason for her condition–starts to come to light.
 Can she confront the truth, and leave behind her Dream World…forever?

 The Happy Parts